yuanchen8911/recdemo/README.md

-# recdemo: Play and Record Demos in Terminal Sessions with Little Efforts
+# Play and Record Demos in Terminal Sessions with Little Efforts
 Playing and recording demos has never been easier.
-This project provides a tool and demonstrates how to play demos in terminal sessions and save them as SVG files using `asciinema` and `svg-term`.
+This project provides a small tool and demonstrates how to play demos in terminal sessions and save them as SVG files using `asciinema` and `svg-term`.

 ## Install dependencies
 1. Install `asciinema` (https://asciinema.org/docs/installation)